 Unrestricted grants recognize excellence and accomplishment

-(Boston, MA) The New England Foundation for the Arts is pleased to announce the awardees of the Rebecca Blunk Fund: Sierra Henries (Chaubunagungamaug Nipmuck) of Sullivan, ME, and Lida Winfield of Burlington, VT.
-Henries and Winfield will receive awards of $2,500 each in unrestricted funds to support the creation of new work and for professional development.
+(Boston, MA) The New England Foundation for the Arts is pleased to announce the 2017 awardees of the Rebecca Blunk Fund: Christal Brown of Middlebury, VT, and John Bell and Trudi Cohen of Cambridge, MA.
+Each recipient will receive awards of $2,500 in unrestricted support to support the creation of new work and for professional development.

 “We are honored to continue Rebecca’s legacy through these awards, which were established to recognize New England artists for their creative excellence and professional accomplishment,” said NEFA executive director Cathy Edwards.
-“Donors have contributed over $50,000 to the Fund since it began; with their continued support, we have been able to provide this unrestricted creative support to New England artists.”
+“Our donors have contributed almost $63,000 to the Fund since it began; with their continued support, we have been able to provide this unrestricted creative support to New England artists.”

 The Rebecca Blunk Fund at the New England Foundation for the Arts was established in memory of Rebecca Blunk (1953-2014), celebrating her 29 years of service to NEFA and her abiding passion for the arts.
 Honoring Rebecca’s desire that the fund support artistic creation, connection, and curation, the Fund awards two annual grants of $2,500 each to New England artists whose work demonstrates creative excellence and professional accomplishment.
 Awards are in the form of unrestricted funds intended to support artists’ professional development and creation of new work.
 NEFA welcomes donations to the fund on an ongoing basis; as with all donations to NEFA, donations to the Rebecca Blunk Fund are tax deductible to the fullest extent of the law.
 Acknowledging Rebecca Blunk’s long service and expertise as part of the NEFA staff, artist nomination is made by NEFA program staff with comments by external advisors.